-One of the hardest tasks for a business owner today is to increase profitability without disrupting the established methods that led to your success.
+One of the hardest tasks for a fleet manager today is to increase profitability without disrupting the established methods that led to your success.
 Growth comes from making choices that lead to steady gains, and dash cams have become a major advantage to companies today.

 Whether it’s through the exoneration of company drivers who experience a collision or the training opportunities presented when you see what the driver sees, dash cams can deliver value to your fleet.